necessities/necessities/README.md

 ### Hey!
 Welcome to my profile!
-My name is Alex and I'm a Web Developer with experience in React and Ruby on Rails!
+My name is Alex and I'm a web developer with experience in React and Ruby on Rails!

 - 🌱 I’m currently working at an internship with ruby on rails!
 - 🖥 I have a background in IT and DevOps; I'm no stranger to troubleshooting!